Friction Class 8

 6. Polishing and Smoothing Surfaces

-Smoothing surfaces through polishing or using coatings can reduce friction by minimizing surface irregularities.
+Smoothing surfaces through polishing or using coatings can reduce friction by minimising surface irregularities.
 However, achieving completely smooth surfaces is challenging due to microscopic imperfections.

 7. Using Low-Friction Materials